Skip to Content

 4. You can garnish the rendang with some thinly sliced red chilies and the remaining slices of turmeric leaves (daun kunyit) or kaffir lime leaves (daun limau purut).

-Perfectly cooked rendang tok taste even better on the next day.
+Perfectly cooked rendang tok tastes even better on the next day.
 It can last for a few days in the refrigerator.
-However, the flavor can slowly deteriorate over time, and therefore it is best to freeze it if you intend to keep it for a longer time.
+However, the flavor can slowly deteriorate over time.
+Therefore, it is best to freeze it if you intend to keep it longer.

-I recommend you to try other rendang recipes which taste different from Rendang Tok.
+I recommend you try other rendang recipes that taste different from Rendang Tok.
 Both recipes are on this recipe blog:

 • Beef Minang is originated from Minangkabau in Indonesia.
 It is perhaps the most popular rendang worldwide.